 In unified commerce, touchpoints interact and interoperate with each other rather than in isolated silos.
 Various sales channels are supported by a single platform that serves as an end-to-end solution for all functions.

-This unified platform is built on a single technology stack that handles everything from omnichannel marketing to order fulfillment.
+This unified commerce platform is built on a single technology stack that handles everything from omnichannel marketing to order fulfillment.
 On their end, consumers experience seamless shopping even as they move from touchpoint to touchpoint.
 Meanwhile, merchants gain a 360-degree view of how customers interact with the brand.

 A unified commerce vision may seem like a lofty goal, but it’s increasingly what customers expect.

 87% of shoppers want a personalized and consistent experience across touchpoints.
 That is, they want to be able to start shopping using one touchpoint and finalize the purchase in still another.
-And this could involve them moving from online to offline—and back again.
+This could involve them moving from online to offline—and back again.
 Shoppers expect standardized pricing and promotions even as they move across touchpoints.
 In fact, 77% say they’re more likely to buy from brands that demonstrate consistency.

 Demand for these experiences has only grown in the 2021 era of skyrocketing online orders, curbside pickup, and contactless experiences.
 McKinsey reported that store curbside pickup has doubled since the start of the pandemic.
-Meanwhile, pickup inside the store at a service desk or locker has grown 50%.
+Meanwhile, pickup inside the store at a service desk or locker has grown by 50%.

 So far, however, retailers aren’t keeping up.
 Recent studies show that only 28% of retailers offered the ability to “start the sale anywhere, finish the sale anywhere” via persistent shopping carts and other features.
 And while the vast majority of merchants had already implemented systems pre-pandemic to support consistent pricing and promotions, only 43% optimized operations to ensure the system works well.